joshtell/jp2-eeg/README.md

 # jp2-eeg
-JP2-EEG widget for OpenBCI: A codec and browser (in development) for EEG data recorded in OpenBCI.
-GUI
+JP2-EEG widget for OpenBCI: A compression codec and corresponding browser (in development) for EEG data recorded in OpenBCI GUI.